top of page

 Search

-One of the most common questions in hybrid training is: Can I build strength and endurance at the same time — or will one ruin the other?
+In this post I want to elaborate the last one, wich to be fair has the most truth in it.
+And it surely is the the most common questions in hybrid training.
+And the question is: Can I build strength and endurance at the same time — or will one ruin the other?

-Concurrent training means exactly same as hybrid training, just hybrid seems to be more commonly used and recent terms.
-Hybrid training tho can mean multiple things: training strength and endurance, training two energy systems, training using bodyweight and weights etc. Concurent means simply combining resistance (strength) training with endurance (aerobic) training within the same program — which is the core of being a hybrid athlete as i see it.
+Concurrent training means exactly same as hybrid training, just hybrid seems to be more commonly used.
+Hybrid training tho can mean multiple things: training strength and endurance, training two energy systems, training using bodyweight and weights etc. Concurent training is a term used in scientific literature and means simply combining resistance (strength) training with endurance (aerobic) training within the same program — which is the core of being a hybrid athlete as i see it.

-But this type of training has historically been said to cause the “interference effect” — the idea that endurance work might reduce strength or muscle growth.
-Strength training has also been feared to cause bulkines and affect negatively to endurance performance.
-To some level these are both true but to how much extent?
-Let’s see what does the science actually say?
+But this type of training has historically been said to cause something called the interference effect.
+This term refers to the phenomenon whereby training one quality impairs the development of another.
+So in this case endurance work might reduce strength or muscle growth.
+Strength training has also been feared to affect negatively to endurance performance.
+These are both true but the real question is to how much extent?
+And is there a way to get around it?
+Let’s see what does the science actually say.

 🔑 Key Findings from the Meta-Analysis by Wilson et al. (2012)

-1. Yes, you can gain muscle and strength with concurrent training.
+1. Yes, you can gain muscle and strength with hybrid training.

 Strength-only training produced the highest gains, but concurrent training still resulted in solid improvements:

-Strength gains were slightly lower (1.44 vs. 1.76 effect size), wich means that you will get significant strength gains while training endurance at the same time but the progress will be just slower.
-More about the factors influncing thisa later.
+If compared strength only and concurrent (hybrid training) strength gains were slightly lower in concurrent group (1.44 vs. 1.76 effect size), wich means that you will get significant strength gains while training endurance at the same time but the progress will be just approximately 20% slower.
+More about the factors influncing this later.

 Running led to more interference in strength and muscle growth than cycling.
 Likely due to more muscle damage and longer recovery needed from running.
-In Cycling there is no excentric work at all!
-Excentric work means that tha muscle has to break, for example in running when you land on your foot, you have to resist the impact, otherwise you’ll collapse.
-This is more taxing for the muscle and nervous system than purely concentric work.
-This was also found in studies done with rowers: Rowing with resistance training resulted same strength and hypertrophy gains as resistance training alone (Bell et al. 1997)
+This is most likely because in cycling there is no excentric work at all.
+Excentric work means the part of movement where muscle has to break, for example in squats lowering yourself down.
+In running the excentric work happens when you land on your foot, and you have to resist the impact.
+This is more taxing for the muscle and nervous system than cycling where pedaling is done only by concentric muscle work.
+This was also proven in studies done with rowers: Rowing with resistance training resulted same strength and hypertrophy gains as resistance training alone, meaning experienced endurance athetes as rowers do not have to lower the rowing volume in order to get stronger.
+(Bell et al. 1997)

 Notable is also that running also resulted better Vo2max gains and lower bodyfat than cycling.
-Therefore is good to question if running and cycling was done in the equalivent volume?
+This also rises a question if running and cycling was done in the equalivent volume from the perspective of improvement to VO2max, would the difference in interference effect be as dramatic?

 Running has stronger interference (negative) effect on strength than cycling.
 During strength season favor cycling or rowing over running.